 Brain was tragically killed in a car crash whilst driving his Triumph TR2 back to London from a performance with the Brain Wind Quintet at the Edinburgh Festival on 1 September 1957.
 Within a week of the horn player's death, Francis Poulenc, who was visiting Britain at the time, had written an Elégie for Brain.
 The first performance was by Neill Sanders, the Philharmonia Orchestra's second horn, with Poulenc at the piano, in a BBC broadcast on 17 February 1958

-M&V contributor Howard Smith notes that the 1950s era proved a decade when several of the twentieth century's most prodigious musicians died while travelling: air crashes robbed the world of French violinist Ginette Neveu (1949, aged thirty, in the Azores), American pianist William Kapell (1953, aged thirty one, in San Francisco) and conductor Guido Cantelli (1956, aged thirty six, in Paris).
+The late M&V contributor Howard Smith noted that the 1950s era proved a decade when several of the twentieth century's most prodigious musicians died while travelling: air crashes robbed the world of French violinist Ginette Neveu (1949, aged thirty, in the Azores), American pianist William Kapell (1953, aged thirty one, in San Francisco) and conductor Guido Cantelli (1956, aged thirty six, in Paris).

 A selection of M&V articles about Dennis Brain

 CD Spotlight.
 Priceless Music-making - The horn playing of Dennis Brain, heard by the late Howard Smith. '... a sheer delight ...'